Definition: Laptop Computer

 A laptop computer is a portable personal computer powered by a battery, or an AC cord plugged into an electrical outlet, which is also used to charge the battery.
 Laptops have an attached keyboard and a touchpad, trackball, or isometric joystick used for navigation.
 A laptop also has a thin display screen that is attached and can be folded flat for transport.

 Laptop Size and Portability

 A laptop computer is smaller than a desktop computer, generally less than three inches thick, and weigh less than desktop computers, usually less than five pounds.
-The laptop's size makes it convenient for transportation in briefcases, backpacks and other bags.
-It derives its "laptop" name from its easy use by resting on a person's lap while sitting without the need of a desk or other surface.
+The laptop's size makes it convenient for transportation in briefcases, backpacks, and other bags.
+It derives its "laptop" name from its easy use by resting on a person's lap while sitting without the need for a desk or other surface.
 Laptop computers may also be referred to as notebook computers, though a notebook computer usually describes a computer that is smaller and lighter than a traditional laptop computer.

 Laptops Used in Place of Desktops

-Laptop computers can be used at a desk and can be used similarly as a desktop style computer by connecting a separate monitor, keyboard, and mouse.
+Laptop computers can be used at a desk and can be used similarly as a desktop-style computer by connecting a separate monitor, keyboard, and mouse.
 Docking stations are devices that allow some laptop computers to easily connect to peripherals like monitors and keyboards in an office setting, and then "undock" for easy mobile use and transport.

 Laptops and Peripherals

-Laptops have ports and other interfaces similar to desktop computers, such as USB ports, network interface cards, audio speakers, digital media drives and memory card slots (such as SD card readers), which are often built into the laptop computer by the manufacturer.
+Laptops have ports and other interfaces similar to desktop computers, such as USB ports, network interface cards, audio speakers, digital media drives, and memory card slots (such as SD card readers), which are often built into the laptop computer by the manufacturer.
 Additional peripherals may be connected to a laptop computer through available expansion slots, through USB or serial ports or wirelessly via a Bluetooth connection.